 2. Consider intermittent fasting.
 I know that fasting is somewhat controversial, and many people have strong opinions about it.
 I never considered it until 2 or 3 years ago, because it went against everything I’d ever learned about the best way to eat healthy and lose weight.
 For years I thought that eating healthy meals and snacks 4 or 5 times throughout the day was the healthiest way to eat and the best way to lose weight.
 And I believed that allowing myself to become even slightly hungry was sure to lead to overeating.

 But it turns out I was wrong.
-In recent years I’ve learned that, for me, intermittent fasting is beneficial for losing weight – I only began to make consistent progress when I added intermittent fasting to my weight loss plan.
+In recent years I’ve learned that, for me, intermittent fasting is beneficial for losing weight.
 And, as a bonus, I’ve learned that fasting can benefit my overall health – by stabilizing glucose and insulin, promoting fat burning, and enhancing my body’s natural “housecleaning” process (known as autophagy).

 (Some people shouldn’t fast, including children and teenagers, women who are pregnant or nursing, and type 1 diabetics.
 And some shouldn’t fast unless they’ve cleared it with their doctor, including people with type 2 diabetes or other serious health conditions and those taking medications that affect their blood sugar.
 Check out the books and articles below for more information on who can fast safely and how to do it, and talk to your doctor first if you have any health issues or concerns.)